serverless/serverless/docs/deprecations.md

   An error occurred: FooLambdaVersion3IV5NZ3sE5T2UFimCOai2Tc6eCaW7yIYOP786U0Oc - A version for this Lambda function exists ( 11 ).
 Modify the function to create a new version..
 ```

-It is an expected behavior, to avoid it, you need to modify your function(s) code and try to redeploy it again.
+It is an expected behavior.
+AWS complains here that received a different hash for very same lambda configuration.
+To workaround that, you need to modify your function(s) code and try to redeploy it again.
 One common approach is to modify an utility function that is used by all/most of your Lambda functions.

 <a name="LOAD_VARIABLES_FROM_ENV_FILES"><div>&nbsp;</div></a>